ianrasmussen05/programming-languages-2021/assignment-2.md

 ```
 the idea being that to substitute in `S e3` I need to substitute in `e3` and keep the `S` around.

-(Recall that we read `subst i e2 e3` as "substitute i with e2 in e3".)
+(Recall that we read `subst i e2 e3` as "substitute i by e2 in e3".)